Hanqaqa/SDR_Hacking/README.md

 # SDR_Hacking
-In this repository I will explain the various programs and scripts that I used to learnd and do different cool things with my HackRF one.
+In this repository I will explain the various programs and scripts that I used to learn and do different cool things with my HackRF one.
 I also include programs that have already been made and/or compiled and provide my own compilation and settings for Windows 10.

 So what is **SDR** or **Software-Defined Radio**, SDR is a radio communication system where components that have been traditionally implemented in hardware (e.g. mixers, filters, amplifiers, modulators/demodulators, etc.) are instead implemented by means of software on a personal computer.